abhishek-kumar-code/data-engineering-with-aws/README.md

 AmazonRedshiftFullAccess
 AmazonS3Full Access

-Create a Redshift Role called redshift-dend from the AWS Cloudshell Now, provide the my-redshift-service-role with full access to S3: aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AmazonS3FullAccess --role-name my-redshift-service-role
+2. Create a Redshift Role called redshift-dend from the AWS Cloudshell Now, provide the my-redshift-service-role with full access to S3: aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AmazonS3FullAccess --role-name my-redshift-service-role

-2. Configure AWS Redshift Serverless
+3. Configure and Setup AWS Redshift Serverless
 Create a Redshift Role my-redshift-service-role from the AWS Cloudshell Click on Associate IAM role, and choose the my-redshift-service-role created through the AWS CloudShell.
 Afterward, click Associate IAM roles.
 This action enables Redshift Serverless to establish a connection with S3.

-Give the role S3 Full Access
+Give the role S3 Full Access.

-aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AmazonS3FullAccess --role-name my-redshift-service-role Setup AWS Redshift Serverless
+aws iam attach-role-policy --policy-arn arn:aws:iam::aws:policy/AmazonS3FullAccess --role-name my-redshift-service-role

+Accept the default Workgroup settings.
+Accept the defaults for Security and encryption.
+Turn on enhanced VPC routing
+Add an inbound rule, under VPC security group.
+Type = Custom TCP
+Port range = 0 - 5500
+Source = Anywhere-iPv4
 Copy and store the Redshift Workgroup endpoint locally, we will need this while configuring Airflow (redshift connection)

 ### Airflow Setup
 3. Configure Connections in Airflow UI
 Add Airflow Connections:

 Connection ID: aws_credentails, Connetion Type: Amazon Web Services

+On the create connection page, enter the following values:
+Connection Id: Enter aws_credentials.
+Connection Type: Enter Amazon Web Services.
+AWS Access Key ID: Enter your Access key ID from the IAM User credentials you downloaded earlier.
+AWS Secret Access Key: Enter your Secret access key from the IAM User credentials you downloaded earlier.
+Once you've entered these values, select Save.

 ![aws_credentails](automate-data-pipelines-with-airflow/images/dend-aws_cred-iam-role.PNG)

 Connection ID: redshift, Connetion Type: Amazon Redshift

+On the Airflow create connection page, enter the following values:

+Connection Id: Enter redshift.
+Connection Type: Choose Amazon Redshift.
+Host: Enter the endpoint of your Redshift Serverless workgroup, excluding the port and schema name at the end.
+You can find this by selecting your workgroup in the Amazon Redshift console.
+See where this is located in the screenshot below.
+IMPORTANT: Make sure to NOT include the port and schema name at the end of the Redshift endpoint string.
+Schema: Enter dev.
+This is the Redshift database you want to connect to.
+Login: Enter awsuser.
+Password: Enter the password you created when launching Redshift serverless.
+Port: Enter 5439.
+Once you've entered these values, select Save.

 ![aws_credentails](automate-data-pipelines-with-airflow/images/dend-redshift-serverless.PNG)